jobehi/mkproj/README.md

 ## Project Structure Input Format

 The input structure can be created interactively or provided as a text file.
-You can use dashes (`-`) for depth and suffix `:file` to mark an entry as a file.
+You can use dashes (`-`) for depth and suffix `:file` to mark an entry as a file (for files with no extensions).
 For example:

 ```txt
 project-root